rails/rails/guides/source/contributing_to_ruby_on_rails.md

 For simple fixes, the easiest way to backport your changes is to [extract a diff from your changes in master and apply them to the target branch](http://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git).

-First make sure your changes are the only difference between your current branch and master:
+First, make sure your changes are the only difference between your current branch and master:

 ```bash
 $ git log master..HEAD